maximilien/musings/blogs/ai/4/publish.md

 ![Stack Selection Decision Flowchart](images/stack-decision-flowchart.svg)

-*The flowchart starts where it should: with your requirements and an AI agent, not with a language.*
+*Phase 1: describe your requirements and let the agent recommend.
+Phase 2: use the language-specific questions to verify the recommendation.
+Start with requirements—not with a language.*

 ---